How fit do I need to be?

 Can you accommodate special Dietary Needs?

 Most restaurants accommodate dietary needs.
+Contact me here if you have unique nutritional needs.

 I suggest that you also bring a daypack that can be a backpack or a messenger bag that you fill up and use as a “purse” or personal bag on the flight, too.
 I often use a small purse or wallet that I slip in my day pack instead of carrying an extra medium to large size purse.
-You are allowed one carry on and personal bag so this allows you more room to pack your things.
+You are allowed one carry on and a personal bag, so this allows you more room to pack your things.

-Nina Trimboli of Hosteling International says to consider these 5 factors that make an article of clothing desirable when traveling and aim to have each piece you bring satisfy at least 3 of them:
+Nina Trimboli of Hosteling International says to consider these five factors that make an article of clothing desirable when traveling and aim to have each piece you bring satisfy at least 3 of them:

 - Comfortable for touring around, but can be dressed up for the evening